http://www.humanrightsfirst.org/2012/01/10/abigail-esman-gets-it-wrong-on-free-speech/

 In the first page of Ishanoglu's address to the HRC, we discover something important: his definition of incitement to violence includes announcing intent to burn the Koran.

 The new session of Council is also coincident with regrettable events that are deliberately meant to defame religions as well incite hatred, xenophobia, discrimination and violence against religions, in particular, Islam.
 The increasing incidents of violence and discrimination on the basis of religion must not be ignored.
 We hope that this and other related issues remain an important priority in the work of the Council.
+The most recent and unfortunate in the series of such events was the announcement pertaining to Burn a Koran Day.

 On the next page, Ishanoglu lists campaigns that incite hatred, including Burn a Koran Day, and informs us that they threaten global peace & security.
-In the short form: they incite violence
+In the short form: they incite violence.

 In this regard all xenophobic campaigns of fear mongering and discriminatory